wDevStudio/laravel-chat-messenger/README.md

 ### Laravel Messenger Files

-Then, run `php artisan vendor:publish` to publish the config file, MessageController and assets.
+Then, run `php artisan vendor:publish --tag=messenger --force` to publish the config file, MessageController and assets.

 ### Laravel Messenger Styles and Scripts